 Photo of Huang: https://bit.ly/2zEF2PU

 About the University of North Carolina at Chapel Hill

 The University of North Carolina at Chapel Hill, the nation’s first public university, is a global higher education leader known for innovative teaching, research and public service.
-A member of the prestigious Association of the American Universities, Carolina regularly ranks as the best value for academic quality in the U.S. public higher education.
-Now in its third century, the University offers 77 bachelor’s, 110 master’s, 64 doctorate and 7 professional degree programs through 14 schools and the College of Arts and Sciences.
-Every day, faculty, staff and students shape their teaching, research, and public service to meet North Carolina’s most pressing needs in every region and all 100 counties.
-Carolina’s more than 322,000 alumni live in all 50 states and 165 counties.
-More than 175,000 live in North Carolina.
+A member of the prestigious Association of American Universities, Carolina regularly ranks as the best value for academic quality in U.S. public higher education.
+Now in its third century, the University offers 74 bachelor’s, 104 master’s, 65 doctorate and seven professional degree programs through 14 schools including the College of Arts & Sciences.
+Every day, faculty, staff and students shape their teaching, research and public service to meet North Carolina’s most pressing needs in every region and all 100 counties.
+Carolina’s nearly 330,000 alumni live in all 50 states, the District of Columbia, US Territories and 162 countries.
+Almost 178,000 live in North Carolina.

 Office of Distinguished Scholarships contacts: Inger Brodey, (919) 843-0965, email@example.com and Sarah George, (919) 843-7757, firstname.lastname@example.org

 University Communications: Media Relations, (919) 445-8555, email@example.com